2winsen-archive/angular-the-complete-guide/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Build with Server Side Rendering (SSR)
+Run `npm run buil:ssr` for production build of the project with server rendering, artifacts will be locater in dist and dist-server directories accordingly.
+Run node server.js to run express server which allows ngUnversal server side rendering

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).